huggingface/transformers/docs/source/en/quantization/awq.md

 ## CPU support

-Recent versions of `autoawq` supports CPU with ipex kernels.
+Recent versions of `autoawq` supports CPU with ipex op optimizations.
 To get started, first install the latest version of `autoawq` by running:

 ```bash
 pip install intel-extension-for-pytorch